Read every word below carefully, more than once, before starting your essay.

 Works cited info: For bibliographic information on "Why Do Americans Learn So Little?" see the referring page from our schedule of readings and assignments.

 1) Argue for or against Paul Goodman's proposal to abolish grading at the college level.
+Obviously, you would do well to give some basic idea of Good's proposal in the introduction before you raise the central question..
 If you agree with Goodman, be wary of simply restating his argumentargue for Goodman's ideas, but concentrate primarily on explaining why you agree with them.
-Structure this argument in persuasive format, presenting at least one opposing viewpoint before your own (I would recommend one or two opposing views and at least two of your own views).
 Quote Goodman's article at least three times: you might also quote Diane Ravitch's "In Defense of Testing" and/or Joy Alonso's "Two cheers for Examination," but you are not required to do so.
 For works cited entries, see Q5fb.

-3) What qualities make a teacher effectivethat is, what makes a good teacher?
-Structure this argument in persuasive format, presenting at least one opposing viewpoint before your own (I would recommend one or two opposing views and at least two of your own views).
+2) What qualities make a teacher effectivethat is, what makes a good teacher?
+Present at least three separate main points (i.e. topic sentences).
 Include at least three quotations from any our readings on education or from the web (cite sources carefully!).
 For works cited entries, see Q5fb and/or Q5w.

 Make every topic sentence answer the central question directly.